avocode/e2e-stories/README.md

 E2E-Stories is a tool, which aims to make web testing using Jest and Puppeteer easy to use, without strong programming skills.

-Test writing with this tool is faster and easier than writing regular tests because YAML is easy to write and understand, GUI testing tools are slow, we've got that covered, convert time of the test is only limited by the power of your machine and in most cases, converting doesn't take more than 1 second, and one more good fact, this tool is free 😉
+Test writing with this tool is faster and easier than writing regular tests because YAML is easy to write and understand, GUI testing tools are slow, and we've got that covered, converting in most cases doesn't take more than one second, and most importantly, this tool is free to use 😉

 ## Getting started
 * `yarn add -D e2e-stories` or `npm install -D e2e-stories`
-* Add Jest command to your `package.json` \(Jest is already installed with this dependency\)
+* Add Jest command to your `package.json` \(Jest is already installed with this package\)

 ```diff
 {